Monday, October 7, 2024

 with Billie Eilish's What Was I Made For? . . .

-An uncertainty of how to live? . . .
+An uncertainty about how to live? . . .

 A turning like the turning of the seasons? . . .